spatialos/gdk-for-unity/docs/content/troubleshooting.md

 **Fix**<br/>
 When you want to delete a GameObject that represents a SpatialOS entity, send a [DeleteEntity world command]({{urlRoot}}/content/gameobject/world-commands.md) to delete the entity on the SpatialOS side instead.
-[comment]: <> (TODO: make this fix clearer and what it means by "passing the message on to you" JIRA: https://improbableio.atlassian.net/browse/UTY-1573 and https://improbableio.atlassian.net/browse/TC-168.)
+[comment]: <> "TODO: make this fix clearer and what it means by "passing the message on to you" JIRA: https://improbableio.atlassian.net/browse/UTY-1573 and https://improbableio.atlassian.net/browse/TC-168."

 <br/>